Generalized Multidimensional Contests with Asymmetric Players: Equilibrium and Optimal Prize Design: Optimal Prize Design

 \subsection{Characterization}

 First, we introduce a set of feasible prize allocation rules that deviate only slightly from the majority rule.

-\begin{definition} In a \textbf{majority rule with a tie margin}, a player will be allocated the entire prize if he wins at least $T(>\frac{N}{2})$ battles; if neither player wins $T$ battles, the prize will be divided equally. \end{definition}
+\begin{definition} In a \textbf{majority rule with a tie margin}, a player will be allocated the entire prize if he wins at least $T(>\frac{n}{2})$ battles; if neither player wins $T$ battles, the prize will be divided equally. \end{definition}

 The tie margin was first introduced by \cite{nalebuff1983prizes} in the context of rank-order tournaments, with subsequent extensions by \cite{imhof2014tournaments,imhof2016ex}.
 Outside the framework of rank-order tournaments, \citet*{gelder2022all} theoretically examine the tie margin in all-pay auctions, while \cite*{kuang2026wp} experimentally investigate its application in team contests featuring multiple pairwise battles.
 We extend this idea to multidimensional contests between asymmetric players.

 When a tie margin is implemented, a participant can secure victory only by outperforming the opponent by at least the specified minimum margin.
 Otherwise, the contest results in a draw.
-Here, the size of the tie margin is $2T-(N+1)$.
+Here, the size of the tie margin is $2T-(n+1)$.
+A tie margin of 2 (e.g., $n=5,T=4$) implies that a player must win at least 2 more battles than the opponent to claim the entire prize.
+To avoid ambiguity, we use the \emph{winning threshold} $T$ to define the majority rule with a tie margin in the remaining analysis.
+For instance, when $n=5,T=4$, tie margins of 3, 2.5, or 1.3 are all equivalent to a tie margin of 2.

-Recall that $\theta(k|n-1,p)=\binom{n-1}{k}p_A^kp_B^{n-k-1}$ denote the probability of $A$ winning $k$ out of $n-1$ matches.
-Let $g(k)=\theta(k|n-1,p)+\theta(n-k-1|n-1,p)$.
+Recall that $\theta(k|n-1,\bar{p}_A)=\binom{n-1}{k}\bar{p}_A^k\bar{p}_B^{n-k-1}$ denote the probability of $A$ winning $k$ out of $n-1$ matches.
+Let $g(k)=\theta(k|n-1,\bar{p}_A)+\theta(n-k-1|n-1,\bar{p}_A)$.
 Suppose $k^*\leq\frac{n-1}{2}$ maximizes $g(k)$.

 \begin{lemma} $g(k)$ increases in $k$ when $k<k^*$ and decreases in $k$ when $k^*<k\leq\frac{n-1}{2}$. \end{lemma}

 \begin{proof} See the Appendix. \end{proof}

 Equipped with \autoref{lem:singlepeak}, we are ready to characterize the optimal prize allocation rule.